Using Easysoft Oracle ODBC driver XA support with IBM WebSphere MQ

 The name of the Resource Manager (Oracle1 in this example) must be unique, and the XAOpenString must match your system configuration as discussed later.

-After the Resource Manager entry has been added, stop and then restart the queue manager.
+After the Resource Manager entry has been added, stop,x and then restart the queue manager.
 If there are any problems starting the resource manager and a LogDir is specified in the XAOpenString, the log file created will show the cause of the problem.
-It is suggested that when first testing the configuration, a LogDir be used to check that all is working as expected.
-After testing has finished, logging can then be disabled if required.
+We suggest that when first testing the configuration, use LogDir to check that all is working as expected.
+After testing has finished, logging can then be turned off if required.

-The Easysoft ODBC-Oracle Driver needs to be provided with the information to allow it to take part in the distributed transaction.
-This information is added to the Data Source entry that will be used in the ODBC connection.
-More information about the odbc.ini file and the entries can be found in the documentation provided with the Easysoft ODBC-Oracle Driver.
+The Easysoft Oracle ODBC driver needs to be provided with information to allow it to take part in the distributed transaction.
+Add this information to your ODBC data source.
+More information about the odbc.ini file and the entries can be found in the documentation provided with the Easysoft Oracle ODBC driver.
 A sample entry to match the XA Connection String shown above is given in this example:

 [ORACLE-XA]